Trends of Period 3 Elements: Melting Point (AQA A Level Chemistry): Revision Note

 The electrons in the ‘sea’ of delocalised electrons are those from the valence shell of the atoms

-Na will donate one electron into the ‘sea’ of delocalised electrons, Mg will donate two and Al three electrons
+Na will donate one electron into the ‘sea’ of delocalised electrons, Mg will donate two, and Al three electrons

 As a result of this, the metallic bonding in Al is stronger than in Na

-This is because the electrostatic forces between a 3+ ion and the larger number of negatively charged delocalised electrons is much larger compared to a 1+ ion and the smaller number of delocalised electrons in Na
+This is because the electrostatic forces between a 3+ ion and the larger number of negatively charged delocalised electrons are much larger compared to a 1+ ion and the smaller number of delocalised electrons in Na

 Because of this, the melting points increase going from Na to Al

-P, S, Cl and Ar are non-metallic elements and exist as simple molecules (P4, S8, Cl2 and Ar as a single atom)
+P, S, Cl, and Ar are non-metallic elements and exist as simple molecules (P4, S8, Cl2, and Ar as a single atom)

-The covalent bonds within the molecules are strong, however, between the molecules, there are only weak instantaneous dipole-induced dipole forces
+The covalent bonds within the molecules are strong; however, between the molecules, there are only weak instantaneous dipole-induced dipole forces

 It doesn’t take much energy to break these intermolecular forces